fabiannaether/devops-assignment1-fabian/README.md

 - The `HorizontalPodAutoscaler` (HPA) is set up to monitor CPU usage and scale replicas between 3 and 10, ensuring that the application can handle varying traffic loads efficiently.

-3. Liveness and Readiness Probes
+3. Liveness and readiness probes

 - The liveness and readiness probes monitor the application's health at `/health` to ensure that the Pods are ready to serve traffic.